 Every home, community, and home site, has its own unique situations.
 Manpower, weather, permits, city inspections, engineering, planning, complexity, architectural approvals; all of these items have an impact on when we can have a home ready for move in.
 Your possession date noted on the contract is a best estimate of the time based on experience.
 This date is a guide and is subject to change.
 Typically we will note a planned season of completion on your agreement, and as we move closer to completion, will be able to provide a more firm estimate.
-When the cabinets have been delivered to your home, we will provide the firm possession date to you.
-At minimum this will be 35 days in advance and when possible more notice will be given.
+After the cabinets have been delivered and installed at your home, we will provide a finalized possession date to you.

 No, we only sign fixed price contracts meaning that your contract price is protected and will not change as long as you make selections within the contract terms.